Small Business Insurance Voltar

 Identifying Potential Risks:

 Being able to identify potential risks is a critical step for small business owners.
 It’s all about identifying the gaps that may exist in your ability to continue with operations.
 First, consider factors within the establishment, such as the people’s productivity and finances.
-It follows that without adequate supervision, such variables are likely to be a source of weakness.
+In 2026, you must also identify “Shadow AI” risks—unauthorized employee use of AI tools that could leak sensitive company data.

-Then, consider external factors that cut across such issues as fluctuations in the economy, changes in regulatory frameworks, for example, or disruptions within the supply chains.
+Then, consider external factors that cut across such issues as fluctuations in the economy, changes in regulatory frameworks, or disruptions within the supply chains.
+Additionally, climate-related operational risks and ESG (Environmental, Social, and Governance) compliance are now significant factors even for small vendors in larger supply chains.
 Knowing these factors enables you to cater better.
 Include all relevant personnel in brainstorming work for their input.
-They may well identify other factors that would be considered risks that hadn’t occurred to you.

 Assessing Risks and Prioritizing Them: